cattle-ops/terraform-aws-gitlab-runner/examples/runner-certificates/README.md

 **Option 2:** Add a section to each pipeline using `before_script`:

 This change would need to be added to every pipeline file which requires certificates.
-It could be customised depending on the OS of the pipeline user image.
+It could be customized depending on the OS of the pipeline user image.

 ```yaml
 default: